 In town, Great-tailed Grackles can be seen foraging in neighborhood lawns, at dumps, and in parks.
 You’re unlikely to see them in places that lack water, like prairie habitats, deserts, and dense forests.

 Great-tailed Grackle populations were stable and slightly increasing in their range between 1966 and 2019.
 It’s estimated that the global population is 30 million.

-The Continental Concern Score is 5 out of 20, meaning they’re a low-concern species.
+According to the IUCN Red List, these birds are a species of low-concern species.
 In the western portion of the United States, the Great-tailed Grackles range has expanded more than any other bird.

 However, to many people, these birds are considered pests because they eat sorghum sprouts and young corn plants.
 They’ll also feed on citrus fruits in groves and raid White-winged Dove nests.
 Citrus and grain growers will haze, shoot, or use chemical repellents to deter the birds.